Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 * CNC 5 axis e. g.
 PPPRR is AC or BC, because the 2 rotary axes control the Z axis orientation.
 XY constantly changes because the drill rotates.
 * 3 axis cartesian PPP is no, because the endpoint is always vertical and cannot be changed
 * robot 6 axis RRRRRR can be set to different modes: AC, BC if the endpoint has no XY axis information like a hotend or drill. full if orientation of all three axes is important.

-**P"qualityParameterName=value"**

-Currently 5 paramters control the quality of calculations.
-Higher quality means longer calculation time.
-The values are the default values:
-* angleDiff=1.0 is the value by which angles are changed to calculate the Jacobian matrix
-* maxIterations=10 is the number of iterations to find a target.
-If the target is not reached for the given precision, best best result so far is used.
-More than 5 iterations are singularity situations in most cases and the result will be only an approximation
-* precision=1e-4f is the required precision for every prismatic actuator in mm
-* precisionAngle=1e-3f is the required precision for every rotary actuator in degrees
-* lowValuesZero=1e-6 is the tolerance in some matrix calculation to decide that a value near 0, 1 or -1 is rounded to exactly 0, 1, -1

-When performance is too low, changing the precision and precisionAngle to a lower value (e.g. to 1e-2f which is 0.01, 10 micrometer) has the most effect.

-**P"logLevel=0|1"**
-Turning on logging for performance measuring or debugging.
-Logging will reduce performance, so performance measuring is not exact.
-* log results are output to console
-* default is logging turned off, P"logLevel=0"

 # R reporting